 Injecting drugs and sex work

 Although people who inject drugs constitute a key group in themselves, there is also an overlap between drug addiction and those involved in sex work.
 Individuals who fall into both categories are particularly vulnerable to HIV.
 In Central Asia, Afghanistan and Mongolia, HIV prevalence among female sex workers who also inject drugs is 20 times higher than sex workers who don't inject drugs.18

-Legalising and enforcing harm reduction methods, engaging PWID in the HIV response, and investing funding towards this population, are essential to implementing effective HIV prevention services.
+Legalising and enforcing harm reduction methods, engaging people who inject drugs in the HIV response, and investing adequate funding in services for people who inject drugs, are essential to implementing effective HIV prevention services.

 Combination HIV prevention